Definability of derivations in the reducts of differentially closed fields: An example

-and by this reduce the order of $g$ (order in each variable including $X$).
-We will end up with an algebraic polynomial of $X,U_1,\ldots,U_n$.
-Repeating the same procedure, we will reduce the degree of this polynomial and finally end up with $u_1=0$ which defines $y=\D x$. \end{proof}

-To illustrate the last part of the proof, consider an example where we have an equation of the form $xu_1+u_2=0$.
-Making the corresponding substitutions we will get the formula $tx \cdot tu_1 + (tu_2+u_1) = 0$.
-This, with the previous equality, yields $(t^2-t)u_2+u_1=0$.
-Repeating the same once more with this equality we obtain $(t^2-t)u_1=0$ which defines $y=\D x$.

-We will give further examples and non-examples (of reducts defining $\D$) in Section \ref{Further examples}, but first we need to establish some facts on generic points which we do in the next section.
+We will give further examples and non-examples (of differential equations defining $\D$) in Section \ref{Further examples}, but first we need to establish some facts on generic points which we do in the next section.